snap-stanford/snap-python/README.md

 		git clone git@github.com:snap-stanford/snap-python.git
 		git clone git@github.com:snap-stanford/snap.git

 2. Then, run `make` from the top-level of `snap-python`.
-This will make the SNAP code into a Python module, using SWIG.
-Finally, it will run some Python tests in the `test` directory.
+This will make the SNAP code into a Python module, using SWIG and run some Python tests in the `test` directory.
+Finally, it installs SNAP in Python's user libraries directory.

 		cd snap-python
 		make
+		cd swig
+		python setup.py install --user

 	From a Python interpreter, you should be able to import `snap` module: